transitland/gtfs-archives-not-hosted-elsewhere/README.md

 # gtfs-archives-not-hosted-elsewhere

-Sometimes, the creators of [GTFS](https://github.com/google/transit/blob/master/gtfs/spec/en/README.md)feeds don't have the infrastructure necessary to host them.
+Sometimes, the creators of [GTFS](https://github.com/google/transit/blob/master/gtfs/spec/en/README.md) feeds don't have the infrastructure necessary to host them.
 (Ideally, archives are hosted at a stable URL on a server run by an authoritative source, like a transit agency or a civic group.)
 Mapzen's [Transitland](https://transit.land/) originally proposed hosting these on a Github repository which gives them stable URLs that won't change and can be linked in data commons like [OpenMobilityData](https://www.openmobilitydata.org).

 ## How to download one of these feeds